vi-lcandido/projeto-estatico-final-oidevs/README.md

 ## :hammer: Utilities

-- Figma's layout: <a href="https://www.figma.com/file/mCrNI8yvDehcIFUb8abTJa/OiDevs---Projeto-Final?node-id=0%3A1" >[Figma]</a>
+- Figma layout: <a href="https://www.figma.com/file/mCrNI8yvDehcIFUb8abTJa/OiDevs---Projeto-Final?node-id=0%3A1" >[Figma]</a>

-Obs: The Figma's project was created by the developers themselves, serving as a basis for the development.
+Obs: The Figma project was created by the developers themselves, serving as a basis for the development.

 ---